CMK10/About_me/README.md

 ## Work Experience
 **Secondary School Teacher (12/2022 - 04/2023)**
 _Käthe-Kollwitz-Gesamtschule, Grevenbroich, Germany_
-* Teaching experience as a substitute teacher at the German secondary level (grades 5 to 10) in science and chemistry, with a weekly commitment of 25.5 hours.
+* Teaching experience as a substitute teacher at the German secondary level (grades 5 to 10) in science and chemistry, with a weekly commitment of 25.5 hours

 **Intensive German Courses (03/2021 - 02/2023)**
 _StudyOn / VHS / Euroschule / DMB S.R.L, Germany_
-* Dedication to learning the German language with an average weekly commitment of 25 hours.
+* Dedication to learning the German language with an average weekly commitment of 25 hours

 **Research Scientist (10/2017 - 12/2020)**
 _Agency for Ecological Transition (ADEME) - Government agency, Lille, France_
 _Laboratoire de Physicochimie des Processus de Combustion et de l'Atmosphère (PC2A), Lille, France_
-* Experimental and modeling study of the combustion kinetics of biofuels.
+* Experimental and modeling study of the combustion kinetics of biofuels

 **Research Scientist (09/2015 - 09/2017)**
 _National Council for Scientific and Technological Development (CNPq) - Government agency, RJ, Brazil_
 _Combustion and Turbulence Laboratory, PUC-Rio, RJ, Brazil_
-* Phase 1 : Experimental study of soot formation in laminar hydrocarbon and air flames.
+* Phase 1 : Experimental study of soot formation in laminar hydrocarbon and air flames
-* Phase 2 : Experimental study of the stabilization of turbulent flames in lean mixtures.
+* Phase 2 : Experimental study of the stabilization of turbulent flames in lean mixtures

 **R&D Engineer (01/2014 - 01/2015)**
 _Petrobras, RJ, Brazil_
-* Development of automotive, aviation, maritime, and industrial lubricants, and their characterization through rheological analyses.
+* Conducted data collection, processing, and analysis for development of automotive, aviation, maritime, and industrial lubricants
+* Characterization  of lubricants through rheological analyses

 **Research Scientist (01/2013 - 01/2014)**
 _Fundação de Amparo à Pesquisa do Estado do Rio de Janeiro(FAPERJ) - Government agency, RJ, Brazil_
 _Atomic Spectrometry Laboratory, PUC-Rio, RJ, Brazil_
-* Experimental study of the organometallic characterization of Brazilian oils through trace elements determination via Inductively Coupled Plasma Mass Spectrometry (ICP-MS) in crude oil fractions.
+* Experimental study of the organometallic characterization of Brazilian oils through trace elements determination via Inductively Coupled Plasma Mass Spectrometry (ICP-MS) in crude oil fractions

 ## List of Publications